 Checking keyword density

 Keywords must be used properly and not exceedingly which could lead to search engine spamming.
-Most bots today can easily identify pages that are filled with keywords and can even penalize them other than dropping their rankings.
+Most bots today can easily identify pages that are filled with keywords and can even penalize them other than drop their rankings.
 This is the reason why it becomes extremely important to manage the right density of keywords on a webpage.
 Keyworddensity.com offers a particularly useful tool to analyze keywords.

-Increasing Keyword importance
+Increasing Keyword Importance

 Keywords that appear in bold or italics are given more importance by search bots.
 Also, keywords that appear in the heading using heading tags are given special importance.
-Search bots also give importance to keywords that appear in links and the beginning of a webpage.
+Search bots also give importance to keywords that appear in links and at the beginning of a webpage.

-Would you like to discuss more on content optimization and marketing strategy with our team of experts?
+Would you like to discuss more content optimization and marketing strategy with our team of experts?
 Book a free consultation call right now and we would love to discuss opportunities.